single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### d) Connect to the root application

-Head back to the root-application folder and in single-spa-config.js we need to add a [loading function](https://single-spa.js.org/docs/configuration.html#loading-function) for our new home app.
+Head back to the root-application folder and in single-spa-config.js add a [loading function](https://single-spa.js.org/docs/configuration.html#loading-function) for our new home app.
 With [webpack 2+](https://webpack.js.org/), we can take advantage of its support for [code splitting](https://webpack.js.org/guides/code-splitting/) with [import()](https://webpack.js.org/api/module-methods/#import) in order to easily lazy-load registered applications when they are needed.

 ```js